Editorial: This post was last updated October 20th, 2022.

 When it comes to the ABCs of website security server side scans and file integrity monitoring are the “A” and “B”.
 In fact, a server side scanner is one of the most crucial tools in a website’s arsenal.

-This crucial tool handles tasks like issuing security warnings and alerts to webmasters, notifying them that they have been compromised, and assisting our analysts in detecting new and emerging variants of malware.
+This important tool handles tasks like issuing security warnings and alerts to webmasters, notifying them that they have been compromised, and assisting our analysts in detecting new and emerging variants of malware.

 If you’ve ever faced a website compromise and our SiteCheck tool shows that your website is totally clean there’s a good chance that the payload is in the PHP files.
 As a remote scanner SiteCheck simply cannot see that compromise.